Caves of Hercules in Achakar, Northwest Morocco

 We made it to the sign in time to take pictures.
 The sign is in Arabic and French, a product of colonisation as Morocco’s true official languages are Arabic and Amazigh.

 We had an awkward encounter with a few men at the viewpoint, the first of the day.
-We found that being outside the density of the city (and in an area perhaps more popular amongst tourists), we had limited but friendly interactions with the locals in the Achakar area.
+Being outside the density of the city (and in an area perhaps more popular amongst tourists), we had limited but friendly interactions with the locals in the Achakar area.
 We were able to find a taxi from the viewpoint back to Tangier.
 We had a quiet evening in as our tour left early the next day.

 If you are interested in Chefchaouen, Morocco’s Blue City, make sure you are subscribed, as it will be next week’s post.